-In Fiscal 2013, prior to her resignation from the Company, Ms. Travis received perquisites and other personal benefits, including an automobile allowance, enhanced amount of business travel accident coverage, an executive medical exam and financial planning services.
-In addition, included in Ms. Travis' amount are severance payments (\$501,923) received pursuant to a separation agreement and release that the Company entered into with her in connection with her separation of employment.
+In Fiscal 2016, prior to her separation from the Company, Ms. Nemerov received perquisites and personal benefits, including the use of an automobile and driver, use of the Company's aircraft (\$41,568) and financial planning services.
+In addition, included in Ms. Nemerov's amount are severance payments (\$384,615) received pursuant to a separation agreement and release that the Company entered into with her in connection with her separation of employment.

-In Fiscal 2013, Mr. Madore received perquisites and other personal benefits including an automobile allowance and financial planning services.
+In Fiscal 2016, prior to his separation from the Company in Fiscal 2017, Mr. Peterson received perquisites and other personal benefits, including personal use of the Company's aircraft, an automobile allowance and financial planning services.